Ypres: Origins

 During the Norwich Crusade, led by the English bishop Henry le Despenser, Ypres was besieged from May to August 1383, until French relief forces arrived.
 After the destruction of Thérouanne, Ypres became the seat of the new Diocese of Ypres in 1561, and Saint Martin's Church was elevated to cathedral.

-On 25 March 1678 Ypres was conquered by the forces of Louis XIV of France.
+On 25 March 1678, Ypres was conquered by the forces of Louis XIV of France.
 It remained French under the Treaty of Nijmegen, and Vauban constructed his typical fortifications that can still be seen today.
-In 1697, after the Treaty of Ryswick, Ypres was returned to the Spanish Crown.

 During the War of the Spanish Succession, the Duke of Marlborough in 1709 intended to capture Ypres, at the time a major French fortress, but changed his mind owing to the long time and effort it had taken him to capture Tournai and apprehension of disease spreading in his army in the poorly drained land around Ypres (see Battle of Malplaquet).
-In 1713 it was handed over to the Habsburgs, and became part of the Austrian Netherlands.
+In 1713, it was handed over to the Habsburgs, and became part of the Austrian Netherlands.

-In 1782 the Habsburg Emperor Joseph II ordered parts of the walls torn down.
-This destruction, which was only partly repaired, made it easier for the French to capture the city in the 1794 Siege of Ypres during the War of the First Coalition.
+In 1782, the Habsburg Emperor Joseph II ordered parts of the walls torn down.
+This destruction, which was only partly repaired, made it easier for the French to capture the city in the Siege of Ypres (1794) during the War of the First Coalition.

-In 1850 the Ypresian Age of the Eocene Epoch was named on the basis of geology in the region by Belgian geologist André Hubert Dumont.
+In 1850, the Ypresian Age of the Eocene Epoch was named on the basis of geology in the region by Belgian geologist André Hubert Dumont.